The Human Beinz

 rating: **** stars

-While the sound was a little more conventional than your standard Human Beinz track, I'd argue that 'Dance On Through' was one of the album highlights.
-The combination of strong melody, strumming guitars and tinkling organ made for one of those songs that I find hard to shake out of my mental playlist.
+While the sound was a little more conventional than your standard Human Beinz track, I'd argue "Dance On Through" was one of the album highlights.
+The combination of strong melody, strumming guitars and de Azevedo's tinkling organ made for one of those songs that I find hard to shake out of my mental play list.
+With one of Belley's best performances, this was another tune that would have made a great single.

 6.)
 Turn On Your Love Light (Don Malone) - 2:13